hmenn/hmenn.github.io/pages/SIM900_RPi3.md

     ```
     Go Interfacing section and enable Serial.

-* Disable bluetooth to use uart pins
+* Disable or change bluetooth uart bus to use uart pins.
+Add dtoverlay settings to config file.
     ```
+    sudo nano /boot/configs.txt
+    ```
+    Disable or change to miniuart.(Please add one of these)
+    ```
     dtoverlay=pi3-miniuart-bt
+    dtoverlay=pi3-disable-bt
     ```

 * Update /boot/cmdline.txt file to use UART for shield.
 Delete ttyS0/ttyAMA0 text.